Camille Wardrop Alleyne: NASA

 Alleyne has earned several accolades for her work.
-Awards from NASA include a Commendation Award by NASA Johnson Space Center Director for her outstanding leadership and contribution to NASA’s mission; NASA Group Achievement Award for the ISS Benefits for Humanity Task Team in 2013; Certificate of Appreciation for the Transformation of the International Space Station to 6-person Crew Capabilities in 2009; the NASA Group Achievement Award for Constellation Requirements Development Team in 2007; and the NASA Group Achievement Award for Exploration Systems Architecture Study in 2006.
+Awards from NASA include several Silver Achievement Medals for her contribution and leadership to the NASA mission; a Commendation Award by NASA Johnson Space Center Director for her outstanding leadership and contribution to NASA’s mission; NASA Group Achievement Award for Commercial Lunar Payload Services Team in 2021; NASA Johnson Space Center Superior Achievement Awards; NASA Group Achievement Award for the ISS Benefits for Humanity Task Team in 2013; Certificate of Appreciation for the Transformation of the International Space Station to 6-person Crew Capabilities in 2009; the NASA Group Achievement Award for Constellation Requirements Development Team in 2007; and the NASA Group Achievement Award for Exploration Systems Architecture Study in 2006.

 Awards and honors

-Alleyne has received numerous other awards and commendations from national and international organizations including being awarded Outstanding Woman in Aerospace by the National Society of Black Engineers and Distinguished Alumni award from FAMU/FSU College of Engineering.
+In 2024, Alleyne was honored by the L'Oreal Groupe as one of their "45 Women who Move the Caribbean" campaign.
+Alleyne has received numerous other awards and commendations from national and international organizations including being honored by the University of the West Indies with the Vice Chancellor's Award.
+She has also been awarded Outstanding Woman in Aerospace by the National Society of Black Engineers and Distinguished Alumni award from FAMU/FSU College of Engineering.
 In 2011, the National Institute for Higher Education, Research, Science and Technology (NIHERST) in Trinidad and Tobago named her as one of the Caribbean’s icons in Science and Technology.
-Alleyne is a member of the International Astronautical Federation (IAF) Workforce Development and Space Education and Outreach Committees; Delta Sigma Theta sorority and The Ninety-Nines: International Organization of Women Pilots.
+Alleyne is a part of the US Department of State Speakers Program which has taken her to numerous countries around the world as space and science public diplomat.
+She is also a member of the International Astronautical Federation (IAF) Workforce Development, Human Spaceflight and Space Education and Outreach Committees; Delta Sigma Theta sorority and The Ninety-Nines: International Organization of Women Pilots.
+In 2003, she was selected as one of 100 finalists for NASA's Astronaut Selection program.